-and under s eparate headings.
+and under separate headings.

-NAM 1E and DESCRIPTION REASON for EXPENSES 5 EXPENSES PAID
+NAM 1E and DESCRIPTION REASON for EXPENSES EXPENSES PAID

 Total

-Dated at this day of 2022.
+Dated at this day of 2025

 Signature

-THIS FORM IS REQUIRED TO BE CO Ε,
+THIS FORM IS REQUIRED TO BE COMPLETED ( EVEN IF IT IS A NIL RETURN ) AND PROVIDED TO THE ELECTORAL OFFICE, PO BOX 5135, VICTORIA STREET WEST, AUCKLAND 1142 (or info@electionservices.co.nz) BY 11 DECEMBER 2025 .